Skip to Content

 It’s a very busy trail (parking nearby can be a nightmare) at times and, while it’s graded as ‘Moderate’ it’s reasonably strenuous in places.

-There’s plenty of things to do in Killarney, but if you’re looking for work up an appetite while soak up outstanding views, the Torc hike is a must.
+There are plenty of things to do in Killarney, but if you’re looking to work up an appetite while soak up outstanding views, the Torc hike is a must.

 • Difficulty: Moderate